janiadcock/NaluWindSetup/README.md

 # NaluWindSetup
-Scripts to help setup Nalu-Wind simulations (see https://github.com/Exawind/nalu-wind)
+Scripts to help setup Nalu-Wind simulations.
+Nalu-Wind is at https://github.com/Exawind/nalu-wind